Rokasl/CS408_project/report/source/08_chapter_1.md

 **Chapter 7 - Results and Evaluation**

-The principal intention of the chapter is to summarize the outcome of the project, describing how it was evaluated and to propose relevant future work.
+The principal intention of the chapter is to summarize the outcome of the project and to describing how it was evaluated.

+**Chapter 8 - Summary & Conclusion**

+This chapter summarizes the project while highlighting valuable lessons learned by the author and proposes relevant future work.